- About Us

 - The day/time slot must be chosen from the approved meeting patterns and approved by the Office of the Registrar before scheduling the common exam.
 The Academic Scheduling team must balance the common exam schedule to reduce the likelihood that students will have conflicts among approved common exams and retains final approval on the day/time.

 Recitation is an optional session in support of a for-credit course.
-Recitations are non-billable and do not yield credit.
+Recitations are non-credit and non-billable.
 Student attendance cannot be required.
 Recitations are designed to provide time for application of conceptual knowledge and extension of instruction that occurs in lecture through problem-solving or discussion.

 Guidelines for Offering and Scheduling a Recitation